Nicholas E. "Nick" Wellman Obituary - IL | Herald-Whig

 A Private Mass of Christian Burial was held.
 Interment in Calvary Cemetery.

 Nicholas wished that memorials be made in his name to St. Vincent's Nursing Home to assist the home in this time of crisis with the pandemic.
-The Duker & Haugh Funeral Home is in charge of the arrangements.
+Duker and Haugh Funeral Home is handling arrangements.